voukatas/Commander/README.md

   sessions select arg
     Select in which session to attach.
+    arg: the index from the 'sessions list' result sessions close arg
+    Close a session.\n"
     arg: the index from the 'sessions list' result sessions list
     Displays the availiable sessions